samdze/godot-native-bullets-plugin/README.md

 ### Bullets handling

-You can manipulate and set properties of bullets even after you spawned them.<br>
+You can manipulate and set properties of bullets even after you spawned them.
-In this example Bullets is an autoload.

 ```gdscript
 export(float) var bullets_speed = 50.0